fkuhn/multiprs/README.md

 `sudo python setup.py install`

-## How To
+## To Do
-Jupyter notebooks on how to apply the package will soon be added.
+ - Jupyter notebooks on how to apply the package will soon be added.
+ - I will add cli functionality